OWASP/DevGuide/docs/en/04-design/01-threat-modeling/01-threat-modeling-project.md

 The Threat Model project is not intended to be a primary source on the threat modeling domain;
 there are already many excellent sources that describe and explain threat modeling that this project does not need to repeat.

-Instead the Threat Model project seeks to provide information on [threat modeling techniques][tmpapp] for applications and systems of all types, with a focus on current and emerging techniques.
+Instead the Threat Model project seeks to provide direction on [threat modeling techniques][tmpapp] for applications and systems of all types, with a focus on current and emerging techniques.

-To do this project intends to gather techniques, methodologies, tools and examples.
+To provide this the project intends to collate threat modeling techniques, methodologies, tools and examples.

-There is also the intention to foster a threat modeling community and support it through initiatives and forums.
+There is also the aim to foster a threat modeling community and support it through initiatives and forums.

-Note that much of this is what the project intends to provide in the future.
+Note that much of this are intentions for the future;
-As of January 2026 the project is going through a change process that will better provide this information and guidance.
+as of January 2026 the project is going through a change process that will better provide this information and guidance.
+At present it is at OWASP Incubator status with promotion to Laboratory status expected later in 2026.

 #### Why refer to this project?